KevinMusgrave/pytorch-metric-learning/README.md

 </p>

 ## News

+**August 7**: MEGA UPDATE
+* New distances module makes loss functions even more modular.
+* Now compatible with half-precision
+* Unfortunately also comes with numerous **breaking changes**.
+See the [release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.90) for details.
+* Hopefully this is the last major structural change to the library.

 **July 25**: v0.9.89 comes with some bug fixes for CrossBatchMemory, AccuracyCalculator, BaseTester, and a new feature for InferenceModel.
 See the [release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.89) for details